 Dear Ankur, I have one-word advice for you, emotional counselling.
 I’ll explain in reasonable detail.
 I will first address the weight issues of your wife and then the questions, concerns and doubts you have raised about your sex life and monogamy.

-When we were sad in our childhoods, we were given candies, fries or our favourite ice creams to calm us down, there by unwittingly increasing our tendencies to eat while we are upset or face any other emotional challenge.
+When we were sad in our childhoods, we were given candies, fries or our favourite ice creams to calm us down, thereby unwittingly increasing our tendencies to eat.
+At the same time, we are upset or face any other emotional challenge.

 Food, sex and socialization have similar calming effects on our brains.
 So it would be of value to talk to your wife (from the health point of view for now than the sex angle, which is important too) about getting help after you have ruled out the possible health complications that I mentioned earlier.

-You have to also realize that the process of finding your partner less and less sexually attractive is not very uncommon.
+You also have to realize that the process of finding your partner less and less sexually attractive is not very uncommon.
 Yes, sometimes the physical appearance of your partner can accelerate the process.
-You can take solace in the fact, that sooner or later, the same is true for the majority of couples, even if you were married to a super model.
-Having said that, I understand your concern when you feel that your sexual life has halted sooner than what would have been usual in your imagination.
+You can take solace in the fact that sooner or later, the same is valid for the majority of couples, even if you were married to a supermodel.
+I understand your concern when you feel that your sexual life has halted sooner than what would have been usual in your imagination.

 Non-monogamy works only when it is consensual.
-Even then, it is complicated to say the least.
-I am all for couples exploring and deciding their own boundaries.
-However, remember when non-monogamy is non-consensual, it is called cheating.
-In my experience, not a lot of good comes out of it, more than the range of the moment for which it remains a secret.
+Even then, it is complicated.
+I am all for couples exploring and deciding their boundaries.
+However, remember when non-monogamy is non-consensual, it called cheating.
+In my experience, not a lot of good comes out of it, more than the range of the moment for which it remains secret.
 Guilt, shame and insecurities creep in sooner or later.
 Choose wisely.